WCCR (AM): Talk, oldies, big band

 With the emergence of FM radio, the era of AM top–40 radio drew to a close.
 On July 19, 1976, WIXY became WMGC (or "Magic"), and the format switched to "adult rock", an early iteration of what would become known as adult contemporary.
 The station adopted the slogan "Get Your Rock Soft", which raised some eyebrows when it appeared in ads and billboards around town.
-Although it never caught on with a large audience, WMGC was home to several of the area's top broadcasters, including general manager Dick Conrad, Program Director Jeff Baxter, and DJs Dan Bradford and Lady J. Also on the air as the most popular of the WMGC personalities was Dave Sanderson.
+Although it never caught on with a large audience, WMGC was home to several of the area's top broadcasters, including general manager Dick Conrad, Program Director Jeff Baxter, and DJs Dan Bradford, Kristy Phillips, and Lady J. Also on the air as the most popular of the WMGC personalities was Dave Sanderson.
 In reality, Sanderson was well-known local broadcaster David Mark, who had to assume the Sanderson name due to contractual obligations to WKSW-FM and WEWS-TV.

 The adult rock format lasted less than three years.
 On April 14, 1979, the station became WBBG and switched to talk radio, under the name "SuperTalk 1260".
 The original lineup included several veteran Cleveland radio personalities Bill Gordon, Merle Pollis, Ted Alexander, Bill Randle, Ed Fisher, Bruce Drennan with Sportstalk, and Cynthia Smith with the overnight program NightFlight 1260.

 WBBG's talk format never caught on, so the station turned to an oldies format briefly before finding success with a big band-based music format programmed by local radio veteran Jim Davis.
 The station enjoyed much success including "Billboard Station of the Year" (for its format) in 1983 with a nomination of "Program Director of the Year" going to Davis.
 During its glory years (July 1981–October 1987), on-air talent, in addition to Davis, included Al James, Tom Armstrong, Bill Randle, Carl Reese, Ronnie Barrett, Dick Conrad, John Webster, Ted Alexander, Joe Black, and Jack Reynolds.